Meetheora/THP---Project-3-Ruby-and-Data-/README.md

 Disclaimer

 Educational Purpose Only
-These projects were developed as student assignments during the web development training at THP (web dev school) They are not intended for production use and may contain simplifications or non-optimized logic typical of learning exercises.
+These projects were developed as student assignments during the web development training at THP (web dev school).
+They are not intended for production use and may contain simplifications or non-optimized logic typical of learning exercises.

 Project 1 — Twitter Handles Analyzer